allanNAIT/allanNAIT.github.io/cpsc1012/01-intro-to-programming/variables.md

 ---

 ## Introduction
-**CONCEPT**: In order to be successful in writing programming code it is not only important to know how to code, but what is needed for the code, i.e., **variable**s that will hold the data needed to solve the programming problem.
+**CONCEPT**: In order to be successful in writing programming code it is not only important to know how to code, but what is needed for the code, i.e., **variable**s that will hold the data needed to solve the programming problem and a data type for each variable identified.
 Additionally, you will need to identify any data that will not change in your program code, this type of data is called a **constant**.

 ## Variable and Constant Identification Problems
 For each of the following problems, identify the required variable(s) by underlining, highlighting, or other means.
 Write down a name and an appropriate simple data type (e.g., string, number, character, etc.) for each variable you identify.